CMT-Benchmark: A Benchmark for Condensed Matter Theory Built by Expert Researchers: Dataset

 \subsubsection{Infrastructure for automating parsing and evaluation}

 \para To enable automated grading of mathematical expressions for correctness, we implement a \LaTeX to Sympy parser that converts a raw expression provided by either an author or LLM into an expression that can be evaluated.
-The parser used in this benchmark builds on that used for standard algebraic problems previously used in mathematics benchmarks \citep{roggeveen2025}.
+The parser used in this benchmark builds on that used for standard algebraic problems previously used in mathematics benchmarks \citep{roggeveen2025hardmath2}.
 To enable parsing, authors are required to follow certain guidelines in formatting their answers, along with providing a list of the parameters, variables, and functions they expect to appear in their solution.
 These must all be defined in the prompt.
-The model is instructed to return its final answer in a boxed \LaTeX environment and not to introduce any new variables as part of their solution.
-All parts of the model's reasoning are discarded - only the final boxed expression is evaluated.
+The model is instructed to return its final answer in a boxed \LaTeX environment and not to introduce any new variables as part of their solution. {Although models may generate arbitrary intermediate reasoning, our evaluation pipeline deliberately discards these traces and evaluates only the final boxed expression, keeping the benchmark focused on final research conclusions while remaining compatible with future extensions that explicitly evaluate reasoning traces.}

 \para A novel component of the parsing logic for this benchmark was the introduction of non-commuting operators.
 While standard algebraic expressions may be evaluated by substituting scalar values for variables and evaluating a single numeric value, non-commuting operators are not amenable to this treatment.
 As these non-commuting operators play a key role in quantum condensed matter physics problems (e.g., Hamiltonians $H=\sum_{ij} t_{ij}\, c_i^{\dagger} c_j + U\sum_i n_i$), a benchmark incapable of correctly evaluating these expressions would be missing a core component of the field.